 Elaine Avidon, a retired lecturer of the Department of Early Childhood and Childhood Education and one of the co-leaders of Lehman’s WAC initiative, has been a faculty member at Lehman College since 1969.
 She is director of the Elementary Teachers Network, a professional development program for New York City teachers, at the Institute for Literacy Studies at Lehman where she also leads the Institute’s Teaching and Learning Inquiry Seminar.
 Avidon is a former director of the New York City Writing Project and a founding member of the Bard College Institute for Writing and Thinking.
 Her specialty areas include composition, literacy education and descriptive inquiry.
 Prior to joining the faculty at Lehman, she was a teacher of social studies in New York City junior high schools. (office C-B48; phone 718-960-6091/7823; e-mail email@example.com)

 Tyler T. Schmidt is an assistant professor of English and co-coordinator of the WAC program at Lehman.
 Involved with WAC since 2005, he worked alongside faculty as a Writing Fellow and co-led faculty institutes as a Faculty Development Associate.
-Schmidtr has worked as a teacher-consultant for the New York City Writing Project and coordinated Pass It On, their summer youth writers’ institute for NYC public school students.
-He has taught literature and writing at Baruch College, the Cooper Union, Bard College, and Eugene Lang College.
-His current project, Dreams of an Impossible Blackness: Racialized Desire and America’s Integrationist Impulse, 1945-1955, investigates cross-race writing, interracial sexuality, and queer identity in post-WWII American poetry and fiction.
-Research interests include 20th century American poetics, interracial cultural studies, critical pedagogy, and African American writers of the 1940s and 50s (office C-397; phone 718 960 8556; e-mail email@example.com ).
+Schmidt has worked as a teacher-consultant for the New York City Writing Project and coordinated Pass It On, their summer youth writers’ institute for NYC public school students.
+His most recent project, Desegregating Desire: Race and Sexuality in Cold War American Literature investigates cross-race writing, interracial sexuality, and queer identity in post-WWII American poetry and fiction from 1945-1955 and will be published by the University Press of Mississippi in the fall of 2013.
+Research interests include 20th century African American literature, interracial cultural studies, critical pedagogy, and composition/rhetoric. (office C-397; phone 718-960-8556; e-mail firstname.lastname@example.org )